Advisory Services

 Supreme Court’s View Point

-The Court said it will not preclude the prosecution from proceeding against the person.
+The Court said it would not preclude the prosecution from proceeding against the person.

 Statements made under PMLA: Comparing with the NDPS Act